 Once the student has written their thesis, the supervisors should see the final draft copy for comment.
 The student will then make the final revisions to the thesis.

-All research students are required to bind into the thesis a summary of the thesis and the relevant declarations and statements (see Internal layout of a thesis above).
+All research students are required to incorporate into the thesis a summary of the thesis and the relevant declarations and statements (see Internal layout of a thesis above).

-Each College/School has a designated member of staff who is responsible for formally accepting submission of theses.
-The student should hand the two bound copies of the thesis and the CD-ROM/data stick or alternative data storage device containing an electronic copy of the thesis to the designated member of staff.
+Each Faculty/School has a designated member of staff who is responsible for formally accepting submission of theses.
+The student should submit the electronic copy hand the two bound copies of the thesis together with a temporary bound hard copy (if required).

 The following procedures then occur: